Alven356/Homework---What-makes-a-system-a-system-/README.md

+# Behavior Improved & Update Journal

+## B1 — Reframing the Project Around Its Research Question

+During the development process, I recognised that the project needed to place greater emphasis on its research argument rather than on the number or complexity of its interactive features.
+I therefore redirected the project toward the philosophy of operating systems and the central question:

+> What makes a system a system?

+To support this shift, I used AI-assisted iteration to reduce decorative elements such as rounded corners, glowing effects, excessive animation, and visually prominent interface components.
+These changes allowed the content and theoretical argument to become the primary focus of the work.

+I also consolidated the previously separated screens into a single continuous article.
+The sections were given a more consistent reading width, while unnecessary dividing lines and visual interruptions were reduced.
+This created a more coherent reading experience and helped the interactive elements function as evidence within the paper rather than as independent demonstrations.

+Finally, I removed or simplified animations that made the project feel overly playful or application-like.
+The remaining interactions now serve specific analytical purposes: they reveal annotations, compare system logic, and support the paper’s argument.
+This revision helped transform the project from an interactive showcase into a more focused and formal interactive research paper.

 # What Makes a System a System?

 An English-language interactive paper about the definition of a system and the philosophies through which a system can be used.